MEMBERSHIP OF THE 505TH

 campaign.
 These were probably clerical oversights.
 The men

-of 307th Engrs, 456th FA, 80th AAA & 307th Medical Co. did
+of B Company, 307th Engineers, 456th PFA, 80th AAA & 307th Medical Company did

-not receive the CIB at all--technically they were not
+not receive the CIB at all; technically they were not

 STATUS: KIA-campaign as identified above, or date deceased